yxie91/MTL_xIV_lddmm_analysis/README.md

 This repository contains code for the paper "Rostral Associations of MRI Atrophy of the Amygdala and Entorhinal Cortex Across the AD Spectrum" (https://doi.org/10.64898/2026.01.27.26344987).
 It was developed to examine associations between atrophy in the amygdala, entorhinal cortex, and hippocampus, based on magnetic resonance imaging (MRI) and Positron Emission Tomography (PET) from two independent cohorts: the Alzheimer’s Disease Neuroimaging Initiative (ADNI) and the Biomarkers of Cognitive Decline Among Normal Individuals (BIOCARD) study.
 It includes longitudinal analysis of volume atrophy in the amygdala, ERC/TEC, and hippocampus, ERC/TEC cortical thickness reconstruction, amygdala subnuclei analysis, and a correlation study between Tau PET SUVR and volume atrophy rate.

+## Data Availability
+This repository does not include any imaging data from ADNI or BIOCARD due to data usage agreements.
+These datasets are publicly available but require registration and approval through their respective portals.

 ## Setup
 For CIS \(Center for Imaging Science\) users at Johns Hopkins University, the root directory for all codes, figures, and results is in /cis/home/yxie91/paper2025.